 Now we can add an image of a person who will be our quiz master.
-Create a new sprite from file (folder and star icon) and find an appropriate person facing forwards.
-I've used the girl1-standing image from the People folder.
+Create a new sprite from library (see icon shown to the right) and find an appropriate person facing forwards.
+I've used Girl6.
+I have chosen this image as the sprite has two costumes, one of a girl facing forward and the second of the same girl walking.